The Ethics of Touch in Psychotherapy:

 Course may qualify for insurance discount.
 Check with your insurer.

-This course is also offered as part of two Certificate Programs:
+This course is also offered as part of one Certificate Program & one Savings Package:

 Save time & money with our Online Packages.

 1. Sign up securely online.

 2. Read/watch articles & videos.

 4. Print your certificate.